blackmagic919/AboutMe/source/_posts/Memory-Heap.md

 {% blockquote %}
 Example Use-Case

 Polygons generated through marching cubes by shaders are hard to predict from the CPU.
 Reallocating a buffer from the CPU would stall the CPU while the GPU catches up on commands.
-This system intends to solve this by creating comands able to be buffered as a GPU instruction maintain parallelization between the two processors.
+This system intends to solve this by creating comands able to be buffered as a GPU instruction maintaining parallelization between the two processors.

 {% endblockquote %}